Geodan/i3dm.export/README.md

 The input table contains instance information like location (epsg:4326), binary glTF model (glb), scale, rotation and instance attributes.

-This tool is intended to be used in combination with 3D Tiles support in MapBox GL JS (https://github.com/Geodan/mapbox-3dtiles).
+This tool is intended to be used in combination with 3D Tiles support in MapBox GL JS (using https://github.com/Geodan/mapbox-3dtiles).
+Loading

+the tileset in Cesium is not supported.

 For instanced 3D Model (i3dm) specs see https://github.com/CesiumGS/3d-tiles/tree/master/specification/TileFormats/Instanced3DModel